WeiZHANG-mg/WeiZHANG-mg.github.io/index.md

 **Zhang, W.**, Xie, Y., Lin, B., Wang, L., & Zhang, J. (2022).
 Estimation of the underlying F0 range of a speaker from the spectral features of a brief speech input. _Applied Sciences_, 12(13), Article 13. [https://doi.org/10.3390/app12136494](https://doi.org/10.3390/app12136494)

 Lin, J., Gao, Y., **Zhang, W.**, Wei, L., Xie, Y., & Zhang, J. (2020).
-Improving Pronunciation Erroneous Tendency Detection with Multi-Model Soft Targets. _Journal of Signal Processing Systems_, 1–11.
+Improving pronunciation erroneous tendency detection with multi-model soft targets. _Journal of Signal Processing Systems_, 1–11.

 **Zhang, W.** and Clayards, M. and Wagner, M., The interaction of focus and phrasing in Mandarin and in English.
 (In revision)